Value of information in networked control systems subject to delay: INTRODUCTION

 \section{INTRODUCTION}

-Networked control systems (NCSs) are generally referred to multiple or even a large number of plants that are controlled by computational algorithms and supported by a wired or wireless communication network providing information exchange \cite{antsaklis2007special, walsh2001scheduling, park2017wireless}.
-Its application domains are multi-fold, including for example smart energy grids \cite{persis2018power}, robotic systems \cite{bullo2009distributed} and autonomous production lines \cite{scholz2009modelling}.
-From a theoretical perspective of control system, NCSs can be seen as realizations of a scenario in which multiple feedback control loops are closed over a shared communication network.
-In data scheduling of NCSs, the event-triggered schemes impel the data transmissions only when pre-designed event triggering conditions are satisfied.
-A plethora of works e.g. \cite{tabuada2007event, lunze2010state, wang2011event}, have shown that event-triggered schemes performs well in reducing the network communication resource consumption while guaranteeing similar control performance compared to widely-used time-triggered scheme \cite{heemels2012introduction}.
-In networked control system, the two main layers (control layer and communication layer) strongly influence the performance of each other and face heterogeneous inter-layer couplings such as network-induced delay.
-The inevitable presence of transmission delay in networked control system indeed compromises the system performance, which has drawn significant attention in recent studies \cite{liu2019survey}.
+Networked control systems (NCSs) are generally referred to multiple or even a large number of plants that are controlled by computational algorithms and supported by a wired or wireless communication network providing information exchange \cite{antsaklis2007special,walsh2001scheduling, park2017wireless}.
+Their application domains are multi-fold, including for example smart energy grids \cite{persis2018power}, robotic systems \cite{bullo2009distributed} and autonomous production lines \cite{scholz2009modelling}.
+From a theoretical perspective, NCSs can be seen as realizations of a scenario in which multiple feedback control loops are closed over a shared communication network.
+In data scheduling of NCSs, the event-triggered schemes impel a data transmission only when a pre-designed triggering condition is satisfied.
+A plethora of works e.g. \cite{lunze2010state, wang2011event}, have shown that event-triggered schemes performs well in reducing the network communication resource consumption while guaranteeing similar control performance compared to widely-used time-triggered scheme \cite{heemels2012introduction}.
+In NCSs, two main layers (control layer and communication layer) strongly influence the performance of each other and face heterogeneous inter-layer couplings such as network-induced delay, packet loss and quantization.
+The inevitable presence of transmission delay in NCSs indeed influences the system performance, which has drawn significant attention in recent studies \cite{heemels2010networked,yue2013delay,liu2019survey}.\\

-Age-of-Information (AoI) is a classical metric which is capable of coordinating communication resource allocation by minimizing the information freshness of each subsystem.
+Age-of-Information (AoI) is a recently introduced metric which is capable of coordinating communication resource allocation by minimizing the information freshness of each subsystem.
 AoI captures the information freshness at the controller and is scalable for application in large-scale systems \cite{kosta2017age}.
-By scalable we mean AoI is computationally tractable and implementable on a wide range of problem settings such as the number of subsystems, task heterogeneity, inevitable network effects, etc. However, as shown in \cite{champati2019performance, ayan2019age}, minimizing average information freshness does not necessarily lead to individual control performance satisfaction, and might also result in a undesirable collective performance.
+By scalable we mean that the AoI is computationally tractable and implementable on a NCS with a large number of subsystems.
+However, as shown in \cite{champati2019performance, ayan2019age}, minimizing average information freshness does not necessarily lead to individual control performance satisfaction, and might also result in an undesirable collective performance. \\